co1umbine/D4UDocument/DynamixelForUnity EN.md

 [TOC]

 # 1. Overview
-Dynamixel for Unity is an asset to easily implement Dynamixel motor control apps in Unity.
+DynamixelforUnity (D4U) is an asset to easily implement Dynamixel motor control within in Unity3D.
+D4U provides numerous methods to interface with Dynamixel servomotors, enabling you to efficiently and easily connect, control, and read data from a variety of Dynamixel servomotors.

+Specificially, D4U focuses on the following feature sets:
-- Automatically load the Control Table of the motor and control multiple models at once
+- Automatically load the Control Table of the servomotor
+-  Enable simultaneous control of multiple servomotor models.
-- Control Dynamixel Motor with declarative code
+- Enable Controlling Dynamixel servomotor with simple declarative code.
-- Reduce redundant code
-- Use Dynamixel API compatible classes

-Reduction of redundant code - Use of Dynamixel API compatible classes
+- Abstracts low level servomotor and provides a number of classes to simplify servomotor controls.

-Other useful functions such as batch control of multiple models and unit conversion are also included.
+- Enable advanced functions like, batch control of multiple models and unit conversion.
+- Provide low-level communication and servomotor controls  within Unity3D (when required).

+Therefore, users are able to completely focus on writing all robot control code from within Unity3D, using simple code in C# that can easily be integrated with a variety of applications, games, simulations or other experiences and use cases that leverage Unity3D.

 ## Supported OS
 - Windows